alethes/bimap/README.md

 BiMap
 ----------

-A powerful, flexible and efficient JavaScript bidirectional map implementation.
+A JavaScript bidirectional map implementation.
 Enables fast insertion, search and retrieval of various kinds of data.
 A *BiMap* is like a two-sided Javascript object with equally immediate access to both the *keys* and the *values*.

 Installation
 -------------